 The timely generation, dissemination and relentless investigative follow-up of the intelligence derived from these protocols.

-TBS recognizes that criminals are mobile and that a detective's success in solving a murder case in "City A" can depend upon what a police officer in "City B" does or does not do with the gun that he or she seizes in a felony car stop.
+The resolution recognizes that criminals are mobile and that a detective's success in solving a murder case in "City A" can depend upon what a police officer in "City B" does or does not do with the gun that he or she seizes in a felony car stop.

 Therefore, regionally shared protocols are essential to preventing dangerous criminals from escaping detection because the evidence of their crime remains stored on a shelf - untested - in the property room of a neighboring police jurisdiction.